seraageldin/CICD-Deploying-using-K8s-and-Jenkins-simple-freestyle-project/README.md

 ```

 #then now we need to go to jenkins and create our jobs
+create a freestyle clone job to clone from github repo
+select add timestamps
+do not forget to select the main branch
+provide the repo url and set the Pull SCM ( H/3 * * * * )
+save

 create new job called k8s-deployment
 select freestyle